do-community/cloud_haiku/_haikus/code_stoic_hope.md

 ---

 A daily coding
-all the things I need to deliver best to be prepared
+all the things to deliver
+best to be prepared